The E-Maj extension usage has some limits:

 - All tables belonging to a “ROLLBACKABLE” tables group must have an explicit PRIMARY KEY.

-- TEMPORARY, UNLOGGED or WITH OIDS tables are not supported by E-Maj.
+- TEMPORARY tables are not supported by E-Maj.

 - If a TRUNCATE SQL verb is executed on an application table belonging to a group, E-Maj is not able to reset this table in a previous state.
 Indeed, when a TRUNCATE is executed, no trigger is executed at each row deletion.
 A trigger, created by E-Maj, blocks any TRUNCATE statement on any table belonging to a tables group in LOGGING state.

 - Using a global sequence for a database leads to a limit in the number of updates that E-Maj can manage throughout its life.
 This limit equals 2^63, about 10^19 (but only 10^10 on oldest platforms), which still allow to record 10 million updates per second (100 times the best performance benchmarks results in 2012) during … 30,000 years (or at worst 100 updates per second during 5 years).
 Would it be necessary to reset the global sequence, the E-Maj extension would just have to be un-installed and re-installed.

 - If a DDL operation is executed on an application table belonging to a tables group, E-Maj is not able to reset the table in its previous state.

 To understand this last point, it may be interesting to understand the consequences of a DDL statement execution on the way E-Maj works, depending on the kind of executed operation:

 - If a new table were created, it would be unable to enter into a group’s definition until this group is stopped, dropped and then recreated.